mweel1/usa_high_level/grants/home-automation/index.md

 Any speakers that are connected to the TV thread device will also have volume controls.

-If you want to play music, your TV will be connected to your personal music collection and subscriptions.
+If you want to play music, your TV will be connected to your personal music collection and subscription.